AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Alert for New Release** sends email to the Controller admin email address to alert you when a major release becomes available.

-- **Aviatrix Gateway EBS Volume Encryption** allows you to encrypt the gateway EBS volume after the gateway is launched.
+- **Aviatrix Gateway EBS Volume Encryption** allows you to encrypt the AWS gateway EBS volume after the gateway is launched.
+Learn more at this `link. <https://docs.aviatrix.com/HowTos/gateway.html#encrypt-ebs-volume>`_

-- **Connectivity test** From the Aviatrix Controller you can launch two test instances and run a ping test in under two minutes time.
+- **Connectivity test** From the Aviatrix Controller you can launch two test instances and run a connectivity test in under two minutes time.
+One use case is to test connectivity two Spoke VPCs attached to Aviatrix Transit Gateway or AWS Transit Gateway.
+To use, go to the Controller console, Troubleshoot -> Diag nostics -> Network Validation.

 4. Security
 -------------
-- **FQDN AZ Affinity Load Balancing**
+- **FQDN AZ Affinity Load Balancing** is an optimization to avoid cross AZ traffic charge.
+If you have two private route tables where each route table is associated with subnets in a separate AZ, the Aviatrix Controller programs the default route (0.0.0.0) in each route table to point to the Aviatrix gateway deployed in the that AZ.
+Note if you have more than two private route tables and more than two AZs of subnets, cross AZ traffic is still not avoidable for some private subnets.

 R4.1.946 (Patch release of 4.1 on 2/21/2019)
 ===============================================